 Fresher Resumes for Teachers Need Professional Formatting

-Plus using a unique design, and be searchable in a database is critical to landing a teaching job interview.
+Plus, using a unique design and be searchable in a database is critical to landing a teaching job interview.

 A plain generic template for your fresher resume is not the answer if you wish to land interviews.
-Think of it this way: when you go shopping, chances are you make a purchase because you have seen the product advertised.
+Think of it this way: when you go shopping, chances are you purchase because you have seen the product advertised.
 What grabbed your attention?

 The ad, the product description, the benefits, or the packaging?

 Top Resume Writing Tips for Fresher Teacher Resumes